goauthentik/authentik/website/integrations/services/frappe/index.md

 ## authentik configuration

-1. Log in to authentik as an admin, and go to the Admin interface,
+1. Log in to authentik as an admin, and go to the Admin interface.
 2. Create a new OAuth2/OpenID Provider under **Applications** -> **Providers** using the following settings:

     - **Name**: Frappe